HarryJCooper/PJAM---Verbatron/README.md

 # PJAM---Verbatron
-A simple circular buffer based delay plugin with two parameters.
+A simple circular buffer based delay plugin with two parameters., created using the JUCE framework.